JiefengHou/UQ-BIT/README.md

-# UQ
-Bachelor courseworks @ The University of Queensland, AU
+# UQ Bachelor of IT @ The University of Queensland, Australia